 Top 10 in the UK for Biological Sciences

 As a biology student you’ll learn in lots of different ways, from lectures and small group tutorials where our world-leading academics will share their latest research findings with you, to learning by doing during research projects, practical lab sessions, and field trips to zoos, aquaria and wildlife reserves.

-Project work is built into our degrees from the beginning, from field courses, to research projects based around first and second year modules on genetics, computer modelling, behaviour, species interactions, conservation and climate change.
+Project work is built into our degrees from the beginning, from field courses, to research projects in the lab based around first and second year modules in areas such as genetics, computer modelling, neuroscience, conservation and climate change.